We can be contacted during office hours (Monday to Friday, 9am to 3pm)

 - Supporting our members who raise money for us with promotional items and help to publicise their event

 - Encouraging our members to take part in trials and helping to fund valuable research into the conditions

 Office Staff and Contact Details

 Caroline is responsible to the board of trustees for the day-to-day running of the charity.
 She is also an ex officio member of the Board of Trustees and the Medical Advisory Board and acts as secretary of the peer review process for research projects.
-Additionally Caroline is a Trustee of the Neurological Alliance.

 Simon is responsible for the charity’s community liaison, being the first point of contact for patients, their families, our members and volunteers.